 Training works better with smaller-sized flocks of fewer than ten chickens.
 The more chickens in a flock, the harder it is to manage them.

-You certainly don’t have to train your chickens; however, it will be harder to manage them when you want them to return to the coop, come away from an area, and when there is danger in the garden, and so on.
-Have you heard of the expression “unruly as herding cats”?
+You certainly don’t have to train your chickens; however, it will be harder to manage them when you want them to return to the coop, come away from an area, and when there is danger in the garden.
+Have you heard of the expression “unruly as herding cats?"
 Herding untrained chickens is like trying to herd cats!

 It helps to establish a routine with your chicken flock.
 Your chickens like routine and a set schedule.
 Open their coop about the same time in the morning, put out their feed bucket, clean their manure box, collect eggs, let them out to free-range, and close them up at night about the same time each day and night.

 How to teach your chickens to come to youAs your chicks grow into full-feathered young pullets, you can introduce them to treats and training.
 You can choose a distinct whistle, bell, or what we prefer, an inexpensive pet clicker from pet discount stores.

 Having the ability to call your flock to the chicken coop in a free-ranging situation is invaluable.
 Training your chickens is simply rewarding their good behavior with food when they do exactly what you ask them to do.
 They’ll associate the sound of the pet clicker, a certain phrase you repeat, a whistle, or whatever you choose, with a reward or some type of food.

 Training takes time and requires some patience.
 You can start the training wherever you’re most comfortable.
 It can be in the outside pen, in the garden, or while they’re free-ranging.
 It’s important to note that if your chickens have already had a lot of food or have recently been let out to free-range, they may not be tuned in to training.